 - Do Not Close the File - Just because you think that an issue has been solved, does not mean that you have a happy customer.
 ASK the customer if there is anything else you can do for them.
 Thank them for giving you their time and the chance to make things right, and extend an invitation to call again should they need anything.

-Customer issues take time and money to resolve; but this investment in customer retention pays for itself in consistent growth.
+Customer satisfaction issues take time and money to resolve; but this investment in customer retention pays for itself in consistent growth.
 Striving to keep current customers happy not only maintains their loyalty, it pays off in new “Word of Mouth” customers.
 This becomes even more important when you consider the prediction by Walker Info that soon customer experience will overtake both product and price as the key brand differentiator.
 By 2020, customer experience could determine each industry’s leaders.

 Need help becoming the star of your industry?
 Call us at SurveyMe.
 We will get you the insight you need to stand out among your competition.